Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 - give a permission to translate his book and let the translator share his translation publicaly<br>

-- give a permission to create an audiobook of his book and let the creator of the audiobook share the audiobook publicaly<br><br>
+- give a permission to create an audiobook and let the creator share the audiobook publicaly<br><br>

 There are a few obvious consequences of using a NC license.
 Any book licensed with a NC license:<br>